-We use so much of this hot sauce we buy it in huge bottles.
+We use so much hot sauce we buy it in huge bottles.
 We use it for seasoning, marinades, and pour it on anything else we can think of.
 Yes!
-I said pour, we don’t just put on a dash.
+I said pour, we don't just put on a dash.

 In fact, unless the family member is under five, we are all the same.